Kris Kobach: Litigation

-While running for Congress in 2004, Kobach represented out-of-state students on behalf of the Federation for American Immigration Reform (FAIR), in a lawsuit against the state of Kansas, challenging a state law which grants in-state tuition to undocumented immigrants.
+While running for Congress in 2004, Kobach represented out-of-state students on behalf of the Federation for American Immigration Reform (FAIR), in a lawsuit against the state of Kansas, challenging a state law which grants in-state tuition to illegal immigrants.
 The suit was dismissed for lack of legal standing for the plaintiffs.
 In 2005, Kobach filed a lawsuit on behalf of FAIR's Immigration Reform Law Institute (IRLI), challenging a similar law in California.
-In September 2008, the California Court of Appeal held that California's law granting in-state tuition rates to undocumented immigrants was preempted by federal law.
+In September 2008, the California Court of Appeal held that California's law granting in-state tuition rates to illegal immigrants was preempted by federal law.
 (Martinez v.
 Regents, 166 Cal.
 App.
 4th 1121; 2008).
 In November 2010, the California Supreme Court unanimously reversed, finding that the law was not so preempted, because it was based on attendance for three years and graduation from a California high school.

 In 2010, Kobach filed a third similar tuition lawsuit, this time in Nebraska.
 The case was dismissed in a Nebraska district court in December of that year, for plaintiffs' lack of legal standing.

 Kobach has litigated numerous lawsuits defending cities and states that adopt laws to discourage illegal immigration.
 He served as lead lawyer defending the city of Valley Park, Missouri in a federal case concerning an ordinance that requires businesses to use a federal worker verification program known as E-Verify in order to maintain a business license.
 The ordinance was upheld by Missouri federal judge E. Richard Webber on January 31, 2008 (Gray v.
 Valley Park, 2008 U.S. Dist.
 LEXIS 7238).
 The American Civil Liberties Union (ACLU), representing the plaintiff, appealed the case to the Eighth Circuit Court of Appeals.
 Kobach prevailed on appeal, and the Court allowed the Valley Park ordinance to stand (Gray v.
 Valley Park, 567 F.3d 976 (8th Cir.
 2009)), saying that the ordinance "addresses the employment of illegal aliens, not Hispanics."

 Kobach was the lead attorney defending the city of Hazleton, Pennsylvania, whose ordinances prohibiting employing and renting to illegal immigrants had been struck down by a federal judge in Pennsylvania and again before the Third Circuit Court of Appeals.
 In June 2011, the U.S. Supreme Court vacated the Third Circuit's decision and remitted the case back to the Third Circuit for reconsideration.
 Sup.
 Ct.
 No 10-722.
 In July 2013, the Third Circuit concluded again that both the employment and housing provisions of the Hazleton ordinances were preempted by federal immigration law.